Fartomy/42-Kickoff/net_practice/Completed_Levels/README.md

 (They can be thought of as different departments, in fact they are on the same network but on different subnets) In order to communicate between the two devices, a router, etc. must be connected between these two subnets. a router or similar device will need to route the communication between these two subnets.

-**Example**
+##### :first_quarter_moon_with_face: Example

-In a network, let the subnet mask be `255.255.255.224` and the IP address of one device be `192.168.113.222` and the IP address of the other device be `X`.
+In a network, let the subnet mask be `255.255.255.224` and the IP address of one device be `94.54.250.222` and the IP address of the other device be `X`.
-What should be the IP address of the device with IP address `X` in order to communicate with this device `192.168.113.222`?
+What should be the IP address of the device with IP address `X` in order to communicate with this device `94.54.250.222`?

 From the CIDR calculation (calculation of how many of them are 1 bit) it turns out that there are 27 1 bits: "/27"